johnodonnell123/Personal_Projects/README.md

 ## Index:

-This is a repository to organize and share my personal data science projects! <br>
+This is a repository to organize and share my personal data science projects!
-You can also find this information on my [GitHub Webpage](https://johnodonnell123.github.io)

 1. [Scraping, Storing, and Visualizing Oil Well Production Data](https://github.com/johnyo/PersonalProjects)
     - This is a general overview of my project, I expand on many aspects of it in the items below: